lucianpls/QB3/performance/performance.md

 ## Introduction

 This document describes the performance of the QB3 image compression compared to PNG, on the same hardware.
-PNG (Portable Network Graphics) is a lossless image format that is widely used on the web.
-It is based on the DEFLATE compression algorithm, which is also used in the ZIP file format.
-The image specific part of the PNG format is applying a filter to the image data before compressing it with DEFLATE.
-The filter is selected from a set of algorithms that try to predict the value of a pixel based on the values of the pixels seen before it, which tends to make the data more compressible.
-PNG can handle images with 8-bit and 16-bit unsigned values per channel image.
+PNG (Portable Network Graphics) is a widely used lossless image format, based on the DEFLATE compression algorithm used by the ZIP archives.
+The image specific part of the PNG format isa filter applied to the image data before compressing it with DEFLATE.
+The filter is selected from a set of algorithms that predict the value of a pixel based on the values of the pixels seen previously, filtering which tends to make the data more compressible.
+PNG can handle images with 8-bit and 16-bit unsigned values.
-In comparison, QB3 is an integer lossless image compression that does not use any external libraries for entropy coding.
-It is also using a predictor filter to make the data more compressible, followed by a simple, fixed entropy coding scheme that does not adapt to the data.
+Similarly, QB3 is an integer lossless image compression format.
+It is also using a predictor filter to make the data more compressible, followed by a fixed entropy coding scheme.
 QB3 can handle all integer types from 8 to 64 bits.

 ## Method
 This comparison is done on the reference images from the